Type species: Sphinx populi Linnaeus, 1758.

 (ii) Under cold climatic conditions, such as in the Arctic Circle and at high altitudes in the Alps, small, dark forms sometimes occur, similar to Laothoe amurensis f. baltica Viidalepp, 1979.
 These are best referred to as Laothoe populi populi f. lappona (Rangnow, 1935).

-(iii) Laothoe philerema (Djakonov, 1923), from Afghanistan and Tajikistan, is now recognized as being a valid species (Daniel, 1963), as also is Laothoe austauti (Staudinger, 1877).
+(iii) Laothoe philerema (Djakonov, 1923), from Uzbekistan, Kazakhstan, Turkmenistan and Tajikistan, is now recognized as being a valid species (Daniel, 1963), as also is Laothoe austauti (Staudinger, 1877) from northwest Africa.
 Previously, both were considered subspecies of Laothoe populi, although Eitschberger, Danner & Surholt (1989) did consider Laothoe austauti to be a distinct species.